silentrob/hello-superscript/Readme.md

 This will pass in `*1` into the function as `<cap1>` becoming the `city` param inside the function.

 *NB*

 All functions exported inside the plugin folder automatically become available as plugins to the system.

+*NB2*

+The plugin callback above shows 2 return params, `error` and `reply` If there is a error, it will not display anything and exit the matching loop.
+If the `reply` is a string, it becomes the reply we send to the user.
+If the `reply` is a Object with a `text` or `reply` property, that will become the reply string and all other properties will become OOB (Out of Bound) data.
+There is also a third param which is a boolean (true/false) value that tells the system to stop matching or keep matching for more.